awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

    For help with connecting a custom key store, see [Connecting and Disconnecting a Custom Key Store](disconnect-keystore.md)\.
 For help with adding HSMs, see [Adding an HSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/add-remove-hsm.html#add-hsm) in the *AWS CloudHSM User Guide*\.

 1. Choose **Next**\.

+1. Type an alias and an optional description for the CMK\.

 1. \(Optional\)\.
 On the **Add Tags** page, add tags that identify or categorize your CMK\.